Rethinking The Uniformity Metric in Self-Supervised Learning: Experiments

-\paragraph{Dimensional Collapse Analysis} We visualize singular value spectrum of the representations~\citep{Jing2021UnderstandingDC} of various models, where the spectrum contains the singular values of the covariance matrix of representations from CIFAR-100 dataset in sorted order and logarithmic scale.
-As shown in Figure~\ref{fig:singular value spectrum}, most singular values collapse to zero in most models (exclude BarlowTwins and Zero-CL), indicating a large number of collapsed dimensions occur in most models.
-To further understand how the additional loss $\mathcal{W}_{2}$ benefits the alleviation of the dimensional collapse, we impose $\mathcal{W}_{2}$ as an additional loss for Moco v2 and BYOL models, as shown in Figure~\ref{fig:moco v2 dimensional collapse} and Figure~\ref{fig:byol dimensional collapse}, the number of collapsed dimensions almost decrease to zero, indicating $\mathcal{W}_{2}$ can effectively address the dimensional collapse issue.
-In contrast, the additional loss $\mathcal{L_U}$ has a minimal effect in preventing dimensional collapse.
+\paragraph{Dimensional Collapse Analysis} We visualize the singular value spectra of the learned representations~\citep{Jing2021UnderstandingDC} for various models.
+These spectra contain the singular values of the covariance matrix of representations from CIFAR-100 dataset, sorted in logarithmic scale order.
+As shown in Figure~\ref{fig:singular value spectrum}, most singular values collapse to zeros in most models, indicating a large number of collapsed coordinates in most models.
+To further understand how the additional loss $\mathcal{W}_{2}$ helps prevent dimensional collapse, we add $\mathcal{W}_{2}$ as an additional loss for Moco v2 and BYOL, the numbers of collapsed coordinates decrease to zeros in both cases; see Figure~\ref{fig:moco v2 dimensional collapse} and Figure~\ref{fig:byol dimensional collapse}.
+This verifies that our proposed uniformity loss $\mathcal{W}_{2}$ can effectively address the dimensional collapse issue for Moco v2 and BYOL.
+In contrast, $\mathcal{L}_{\mathcal{U}}$ can not effectively prevent dimensional collapse.